snlp2020/snlp2020.github.io/index.md

 title: ""
 ---

+**Due to current COVID-19 pandemic, the whole or a part of the class may be taught online.
+Please follow this page for further updates/information.**

 This is the course page
 for the summer semester 2020 edition of the course statistical natural language processing (NLP)